-Excepting from the force and effect of this proclamation all lands which may have been, prior to the date hereof, embraced in any legal entry or cov ered by any lawful filing duly of re-cord in the proper United States land office, or upon which any valid settle-ment has been made pursuant to law, and the statutory period within which to make entry or filing of record has not expired: Provided, that this exception shall not continue to apply to any particuluar tract of land unless the entryman, settler or claimant continues to comply with the law under which the entry, filing or settlement was made.
-Warning is hereby expressly given to all persons not to make settlement up on the lands reserved by this proclama-In witness whereof.
-I have becounted set my hand and caused the seal of the United States to be affixed.
-Done at the city of Washington this 2nd day of May, in the year of our Lord 1904 and of the independence of the United States the 128th.
+south, range one (1) east; thence north-erly to the point for the northwest corment has been made pursuant to naw, and the statutory period within which to make entry or filing of record has not expired: Provided, that this excep-tion shall not continue to apply to any particuluar tract of land unless the enparticultar frict of land unless the en-tryman, settler or claimant continues to comply with the law under which the entry, filing or settlement was made.
+Warning is hereby expressly given to all persons not to make settlement up-on the lands reserved by this proclama-tion. tion.

+In witness whereof, I have hereunio In witness whereot, I have hereinio set my hand and caused the seal of the United States to be affixed.
+Done at the city of Washington this 2nd "ay of May, in the year of our Lord

+1904 and of the independence of the United States the 128th.
 THEODORE ROOSEVELT.

-By the president:

-FRANCIS B. LOOMIS.
-Acting Secy, of State,
+By the president FRANCIS E. LOOMIS, Acting Secy. of State.